snayal/IS7024_Project/README.md

 - **Then** list of healthcare centers in the given neighborhood

-#### Scenario 2)
+#### Scenario 2:

 **A person wants to search for a property type in Cincinnati which has low crime incidents and healthcare centers facilities nearby**

 ***Dependencies***

-- Commercial Economic Incentives- City of Cincinnati

-- Commercial Economic Incentives- City of Cincinnati
+- Crime incidents in Cincinnati data source is available

-- Cincinnati Health Department Health Care Centers
+- Cincinnati Healthcare Centers data is available

 ***Assumptions***